Sicily's 'floating' Aeolian islands: Where heaven and hell collide

 That's because the Aeolian archipelago has been sculpted and destroyed by volcanic activity over the millennia.

-Named after the powerful wind god Aeolus, the string of eight UNESCO-protected islands off Sicily's north coast offers a variety of volcanic landscapes and local color, each with its own unique character.
+Named after the powerful wind god Aeolus, the string of UNESCO-protected islands off Sicily's north coast offers a variety of volcanic landscapes and local color, each with its own unique character.

 From the active cone of Stromboli to chic Panarea and car-free Alicudi, here's how to enjoy the best of the Aeolian islands.